 Weather Observing Program

-The morning observation is nominally taken at 9.00 am, the end of the meteorological day for most elements, and involves recording:
+The morning observation is nominally taken at 9.00 am, the start of the meteorological day for most elements, and involves recording:

 - the 24 hour rainfall from the standard rain gauge recorded against the current day,